Yakovlev SJ-100

 The Yakovlev SJ-100 (until August 2023: Sukhoi Superjet 100 [SSJ100], Сухой Суперджет 100) is a regional jet originally designed by the now-merged Russian aircraft company Sukhoi Civil Aircraft, a division of the United Aircraft Corporation (now: "Regional Aircraft" company branch).
 With development starting in 2000, it made its maiden flight on 19 May 2008 and its first commercial flight on 21 April 2011 with Armavia.

 The 46–49 t MTOW plane typically seats 87 to 98 passengers.
 Aircraft built before 2025 are powered by two 77–79 kN PowerJet SaM146 turbofans developed by a joint venture between French Safran and Russian NPO Saturn.
 By May 2018, 127 aircraft were in service, and by September the fleet had logged 300,000 revenue flights and 460,000 hours.
 By November 2021 the fleet had logged at least 2 million hours.
-The type has recorded four hull loss accidents and 89 deaths as of July 2024.
+The type has recorded five hull loss accidents and 89 deaths as of January 2026.

 In 2022, Sukhoi announced a Russified version of the body and electronics, without most of the Western components.
-The engines were also replaced by the Russian Aviadvigatel PD-8 model.
+The engines were also replaced by the Russian NPO Saturn PD-8 model.
 Aeroflot ordered 89 Russified aircraft in 2022.
 In August 2023, parent company Irkut rebranded itself as Yakovlev, with the Superjet now known as the SJ-100.